scalar-labs/scalardb/docs/design.md

 ## Design Goals

-The primary design goal of Scalar DB is achieving ACID transaction capability without loosing high availability, horizontal scalability and strong consistency of underlining storages.
-The performance of the Scalar DB is highly dependent on the underlying storage performance, and is usually slower than other scratch-built distributed databases since it adds a storage abstraction layer and storage-oblivious transaction layer.
+The primary design goal of Scalar DB is achieving ACID transaction capability without losing high availability, horizontal scalability, and strong consistency of underlining storage.
+The performance of the Scalar DB is highly dependent on the underlying storage performance and is usually slower than other scratch-built distributed databases since it adds a storage abstraction layer and storage-oblivious transaction layer, which makes various optimizations hard.

 ## High-level Architecture